osmosis-labs/mesh-security/docs/README.md

 The third point is impossible, as the unlock period is implemented between the external staking contracts and the vault on the provider side.
 Nothing on the Consumer can lock up stake longer.
-And if a Provider feels they have unfairly withhold benefits (first two points), they could make a governance vote to allow immediate unbonding of all cross-stake to that consumer.
+And if a Provider feels they have unfairly withheld benefits (first two points), they could make a governance vote to allow immediate unbonding of all cross-stake to that consumer.

 The last point is a bit trickier.
 We will not fully define slashing until v1, but the design is